fastapi/fastapi/docs/tutorial/security/oauth2-jwt.md

 ## Install `PyJWT`

-We need to install `PyJWT` to generate and verity the JWT tokens in Python:
+We need to install `PyJWT` to generate and verify the JWT tokens in Python:

 ```bash
 pip install pyjwt